Welcome to Pledgeme!

 Chief Bubble Blower (Co-founder)

-Anna, our CEO and co-founder, sounds American but she's definitely a Kiwi.
+Anna, our co-founder, sounds American but she's definitely a Kiwi.
 If pushed, she’ll say she’s technically from Dunedin, but will later admit she grew up in Boston.
-Having roamed around the world, she’s back to call Wellington home.
+Having roamed around the world, she’s back to call Aotearoa home.
 And she completed her Masters with a focus on crowdfunding and has worked for everyone from NZTE to MIT (and all of the acronyms in between).

 Board Member